emirebreo/Seek/README.md

-# wallaby
+# seekly
-Wallaby is a privacy oriented meta search engine, scraping from Bing.
+Seekly is a privacy oriented meta search engine, scraping from Bing.